Gemmayze St FOH Briefing

 things to look out for

 The job of our volunteers is to help serve food and beverage to what are mostly very grateful and lovely people.
 It is not your job to do anything beyond what is outlined above.
-If you feel uncomfortable at any stage then please remove yourself from the situation and let Nick, September or Tom know what has happened.
+If you feel uncomfortable at any stage then please remove yourself from the situation and let Nick, Tom or Aimee know what has happened.